lambda-andrew/Sprint-Challenge-Applied-JS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The Document Object Model.
+It is the logical structure of the html document and can manipulate elements on it.

 2. What is an event?
+Interactions on a web page, like a click or loading the page.

 3. What is an event listener?
+Functions that wait for an event to occur before it does anything.

 4. Why would we convert a NodeList into an Array?
+Converting it to an array allows us to use array methods like, .map, .reduce, ect.

 5. What is a component?
+Components are used to build elements with similar functionality throughout the DOM.

 ### Git Set up